smarbal/pyChat/README.md

 python -m pip install kivy
  ```
 You also need a file named service-key.json which you can export from your Firebase Realtime database.

+## Features
+At the initial menu, you can either connect with an existing username or register a new user.

+Once you're connected, you'll see buttons of users you have already communicated with (you can click on them to open the chat).
+To communicate with a new user, type their username in the search bar and click on the button on the left to start a new chat with them.

+Chatting happens in real time and when you open the chatting page, it loads the 20 last messages that have been exchanged.
+The 20 limit can easily be changed in the database.py file.